aboyalejandro/fake-data-generator/README.md

-# 📊🤖 Fake Data Generation for your demo projects
+# 📊🤖 Fake Data Generator for your demo projects

 ## 🚀 Introduction